gstrotmann/MidiCaptain4Kemper/README.md

 3. Than you can copy the files from the source (src) directory to your MIDI Captain device.

-With this you have installed differen firmware version to your device.
+Now you have different firmware version on your device available.
 By pressing a switch while turning on your MIDI captain you can choose:

-foot switch 1 - enabling USB disk for conniction to your computer foot switch 2 - using PaintAudio firmware for KPP 3.5 foot switch 3 - MIDI Captain control and request values from KPP via MIDI commands foot switch A - bidirectional communication between KPP and MIDI Captain
+foot switch 1 - enabling USB disk for conniction to your computer
+foot switch 2 - using PaintAudio firmware for KPP 3.5
+foot switch 3 - MIDI Captain control and request values from KPP via MIDI commands
+foot switch A - bidirectional communication between KPP and MIDI Captain